 For Craig, the best thing about working at WorkCover WA is the people he gets to work with every day and the opportunities the Agency provides for further development and training.

-Joshua White, Human Resources Consultant
+Joshua White, A/Human Resources Manager

 Josh works in the Human Resources team as a Human Resources Consultant.
 Josh completed a tertiary qualification in Commerce with a major in Human Resource Management in 2010.
 Since then, he has worked at a variety of state government organisations in the fields of Industrial Relations and Human Resources.